 2. Logistical and environmental tips for improving internet speed

-Something as simple as moving your router may give you a boost in internet speed.
+Something as simple as adjusting your router's position may give you a boost in internet speed.
 Elevate your router on a bookcase, shelf or upstairs to enable better coverage.
 Avoid placing it on the floor, in a corner or in the basement.
 Ideal locations are usually centrally located and in a place that has access to circulating air.
 Never place your router (or any other electronic devices) near a heat source, metal obstructions or other devices that can cause interference like microwaves or baby monitors.

 3. Reset the modem